Based in stunning Bergamo, one of Italy’s loveliest cities

 - Day 5: Monday 22 November

-- This morning we drive north of Milan to the Lombard village of Briosco for a splendid day at Villa Medici-Giulini.
-Built in 1643, the private estate has had many owners including the Medici of Marignano.
-Signora Fernanda Giulini and her family restored the villa in the twentieth century and here she displays part of her extraordinary collection of historic keyboard instruments: harpsichords, organs and pianos.
-Surrounded by formal Italian gardens, the villa’s many reception rooms (including an impressive saloon painted by Zuccarelli) houses the historic pianos, some of which will be played for us.
-After a group lunch in the villa we end with a private recital of works by Donizetti, arranged for flute and piano, in the estate’s charming theatre – an apt finale to the musical pleasures enjoyed during our week.
-We continue to Milan’s Linate airport and our return flight.
+- We leave Bergamo and drive to the north of Milan to the Lombard village of Briosco, where we visit privately Villa Medici-Giulini.
+Built in 1643, the estate has had many owners and Fernanda Giulini and her family restored the villa in the twentieth century.
+It is where Signora Giulini displays some of her extraordinary collection of historic keyboard instruments: harpsichords, organs and pianos.
+Surrounded by formal Italian gardens, the villa’s many reception rooms (including an impressive saloon painted by Zuccarelli) houses the historic pianos, some of which will be played.
+After our lunch in the villa there will be a concluding recital in the estate’s charming theatre.
+We continue to Milan’s Linate airport and our return

 - Price: £TBC per person